-God of Hope is searching the global internet for “persons of peace” (Luke 10:6) to join the Hope Circle.
-“Persons of peace” bring honor to the name of Jesus by faithfully sharing in a gentle and respectful way the testimony of Jesus that there is but one true God and helping someone experience the peace of having Jesus in their lives, being reconciled with God and having the hope of eternal life.
+God of Hope is searching the globe for people willing to join our mission to spread the gospel and become “persons of peace” (Luke 10:6).
+“Persons of peace” bring honor to the name of Jesus by faithfully sharing the gospel in a gentle and respectful way.
+The testimony of Jesus is that there is but one true God.
+We want to help others experience the peace of having Jesus in their lives, being reconciled with God and having the hope of eternal life.

 Be a Hope Circle “person of peace.”
 Pray for, listen to and walk with one non-religious family member, friend or acquaintance who is in crisis, doesn’t know God is real or there is life after death and tell them stories about Jesus, who he is, what he did, why it matters and why you believe.